SkygearIO/features/features/285-design-webhooks/events.md

 ```

 - `is_disabled`: The new disabled status
+- `user`: a snapshot of the user object before the operatoin

 **NOTE**
-- The fields in user object is a snapshot before the operation.
 - To handle initial status, use `before/after_user_create` instead.

 ### before_user_verified_status_update, after_user_verified_status_update